NavigationContentFooter

 SNS

-The Simple Notification Service, or SNS, is a publish/subscribe notification service for the mass delivery of messages.
+The Scaleway Topics and Events product is based on the SNS protocol.
+Simple Notification Service, or SNS, is a publish/subscribe notification service for the mass delivery of messages.
 SNS acts as a single message bus that can be sent to a variety of devices and platforms through a single code interface.
 It is also possible to adapt message formats to the particular needs of each platform.

 SQS

-The Simple Queue Service, or SQS, is a distributed message queuing service that supports programmatic sending of messages via web service applications.
-The SQS protocol offers two types of message queues:
+The Scaleway Queues product is based on the SNS protocol.
+Simple Queue Service, or SQS, is a distributed message queuing service that supports programmatic sending of messages via web service applications.

 Standard